 The unique design and higher quality of design resolution with the resulting distinct differences to a project home, all contribute to a higher capital gain.
 Therefore, while the initial investment may be higher, in the long term, this investment can be repaid many times over by the increased capital value.

 The involvement of the Architect in the design of the house ensures an overall higher quality in all the factors used to assess the value and success of a house.
-The Architect designed house is designed to enhance the Owner’s lifestyle, suit the site, capture available views, features a functional, efficient layout and provides a higher level of environmental comfort.
+The Architect designed house enhances the Owner’s lifestyle, suits the site, captures available views, features a functional, efficient layout, provides a higher level of environmental comfort and quality construction.

-An architect’s university training combined with their professional experience ensures a level of design resolution and detail refinement that cannot be obtained through alternative procurement methods.
-An architecturally designed house will not be the cheapest house that can be built in the short term, but it will definitely represent the best value for money as a long term investment.
+An Architect’s university training combined with their professional experience ensures a level of design resolution and detail refinement that cannot be obtained through alternative procurement methods.